Restaurants in San Francisco

 Local dishes are typically ingredient driven, incorporating farm fresh produce and the best of regional wineries, dairies and organic produce suppliers.
 No one cuisine dominates, there is rather a wonderful variety to experience.
 Asian fusion food is well represented, with a strong emphasis on fresh local seafood.
 For Italian dishes head over to North Beach; for Chinese and other Asian dishes, make a beeline for Chinatown.
 The Mission district is home to a huge variety of Mexican and Latino restaurants.

 Tips of 15 to 20 percent are expected for good service.
-Make reservations well in advance as impromptu fine dining just doesn't happen here.
+Make reservations well in advance as impromptu fine-dining isn't really an option.

 Award-winning, top Californian chef Gary Danko has built up a culinary name for himself by combining classical French cuisine with Mediterranean and Californian cooking, incorporating major culinary traditions from around the world into his work.
 His fine dining restaurant is a very special experience, and not only for the exquisite food; the service is impeccable and the atmosphere quietly elegant with no hint of stuffiness.
-Perhaps the best way to experience Danko's ingenuity is by way of a fixed-price seasonal menu, which might include glazed oysters, guinea hen breast and chocolate soufflé.
+Perhaps the best way to experience Danko's ingenuity is by way of a fixed-price seasonal tasting menu, which might include glazed oysters, seared filet of beef with potato gnocchi and roasted pears with ginger and nutmeg ice-cream.
 Reservations essential.
 Dinner nightly.
 Elegant dress attire requested.